EuphoriaLux/finops-hub-deployment/README.md

 5. **finopshub[uniqueid]-[guid]** - Event Grid System Topic
    - For blob creation events
+   - **⚠️ Only created if Microsoft.EventGrid provider is registered before deployment**

 6. **Key Vault** - For secrets management (if configured)